isomerpages/moe-yishunsec/_students/DSA to Yishun Secondary.md

 the student’s aptitudes and strengths, bearing in mind the school’s academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
+<p>Students who are successfully admitted to the school via DSA are required
+to honour their commitment to the school and participate in the activities related to the talent they are selected for from year 1-4.</p>
 <h4>DSA-Sec @Yishun Secondary School</h4>
 <p>All Secondary One students admitted to our school via DSA-Sec will benefit
 from our talent development programmes to develop their potential, and/or